ol-s-cloud/circle-core/AUDIT_FRAMEWORK.md

    - Perform code reviews of critical components
    - Create security assessment report

+## Related Documentation
+- [Project Status](PROJECT_STATUS.md) - Overall project status and roadmap
+- [Sprint Status](SPRINT_STATUS.md) - Current sprint details and progress
+- [Evaluation Summary](docs/evaluations/2025-04-16-kubernetes-deployment.md) - Analysis of Kubernetes deployment
+- [Historical Audit Framework](docs/audit-framework) - Archive of previous audit framework versions

 ## Conclusion

 This audit framework provides the foundation for thorough testing of the Circle Core project.
-By following these guidelines, testing teams can effectively evaluate the security, functionality, and quality of the codebase.
-Regular updates to this framework will ensure it remains aligned with the evolving needs of the project.
+With the addition of Kubernetes deployment capabilities, the framework has been expanded to include specific testing procedures for container orchestration security.
+By following these guidelines, testing teams can effectively evaluate the security, functionality, and quality of the codebase across all deployment scenarios.

+Regular updates to this framework will ensure it remains aligned with the evolving needs of the project and the changing security landscape.

 For questions or clarification about this framework, please contact the project's security lead or development team lead.